 If you have suggestions or questions, please do let me know, at

-Sister Sites: EuropeBicycleTouring.com for information on great cycle tours and organizing, budgeting, kinds of tours, choosing a bicycle, transporting a bicycle on trains, etc.
+Sister Sites: EuropeBicycleTouring.com for information on great cycle destinations and how to self-organize, budget, choose a bicycle, transport a bicycle on trains, and so on.

-Mayq.com for information on cycling in Paris, using public transportation with a bicycle, and on low-traffic bicycle routes out of Paris to the countryside and the airports.
+Mayq.com for information on cycling in Paris, using public transportation with a bicycle, and using bike paths and low-traffic bicycle routes to cycle out of Paris to the countryside in seven different directions, and to the airports.